loft-sh/cluster-api-provider-vcluster/README.md

 Next you will generate a manifest file for a vcluster instance and create it in the management cluster.
 Cluster instance is configured using clusterctl parameters and environment variables - CHART_NAME, CHART_REPO, CHART_VERSION, VCLUSTER_HOST and VCLUSTER_PORT.
-In the example commands below, the VCLUSTER_YAML variable will be populated with the contents of the `values.yaml` file.
+In the example commands below will install the latest vcluster chart (because CHART_VERSION was omitted) and the VCLUSTER_YAML variable will be populated with the contents of the `values.yaml` file.
 ```shell
 export CLUSTER_NAME=vcluster
 export CLUSTER_NAMESPACE=vcluster